Wiring diagram

 A wiring diagram is a simplified conventional pictorial representation of an electrical circuit.
 It shows the components of the circuit as simplified shapes, and the power and signal connections between the devices.

 A wiring diagram usually gives information about the relative position and arrangement of devices and terminals on the devices, to help in building or servicing the device.
-This is unlike a schematic diagram, where the arrangement of the components' interconnections on the diagram usually does not correspond to the components' physical locations in the finished device.
+This is unlike a circuit diagram, or schematic diagram, where the arrangement of the components' interconnections on the diagram usually does not correspond to the components' physical locations in the finished device.
 A pictorial diagram would show more detail of the physical appearance, whereas a wiring diagram uses a more symbolic notation to emphasize interconnections over physical appearance.

 A wiring diagram is often used to troubleshoot problems and to make sure that all the connections have been made and that everything is present.